 - Bank statements of last 6 months

-- Any other document required by the lender or bank
+- Any other document required by the bank

 Best Working Capital Loan offers from leading banks Apply Now

 Q. What is the minimum loan amount that can be availed under government loan schemes?

 Ans.
 The minimum loan amount that can be borrowed under government loan schemes starts from Rs.
 30,000 per applicant.